What Is Mulch?

 Why is mulch hard to move?

-Mulch can be hard to move because it is bulky and often requires many trips from the delivery pile to the final placement area.
+Mulch is bulky and often requires many trips from the delivery pile to the final-placement area.
 Distance, load count, access, and terrain can make mulching labor-intensive.

 How does The W.I.T.C.H.™ help with mulch?

 The W.I.T.C.H.™ helps with the material-moving side of mulching.
-It lets a compatible machine tow a compatible wheelbarrow or cart so the machine handles distance while the wheelbarrow handles final placement.
+It lets a compatible machine tow a compatible wheelbarrow so the machine handles distance while the wheelbarrow handles final placement.

 Continue Learning

-Explore the full guide to The W.I.T.C.H.™ Connect and Release Wheelbarrow System, including wheelbarrow towing, instant release, tow cart mode, machine footprint, load capacity, ballast, comparisons, safety, and material-moving workflows.
+Explore the full guide to The W.I.T.C.H.™ Connect and Release Wheelbarrow System, including wheelbarrow towing, Instant Release, Tow Cart Mode, machine footprint, load capacity, comparisons, safety, product specifications, and material-moving workflows.

 Bottom Line